NLnetLabs/routinator/doc/manual/source/output-formats.rst

           named *roas* which contains an array of objects with four elements
           each:

-            - *asn* lists the autonomous system number of the network authorised to originate a prefix,
+            - *asn* lists the Autonomous System Number of the network authorised to originate a prefix,
             - *prefix* has the prefix in slash notation,
             - *maxLength* states the maximum prefix length of the announced